ucsb-ds/pl-dev-team/lab/team03.md

 For the end-to-end test you may choose any frontend feature related to the database you worked on in {{page.repo_to_work_in}}.

-You can use the examples in `RestaurantIT.java` as a model, but it is not a requirement to follow it precisely and depending on your implementation you may not be able to.
+You can use the examples in `RestaurantWebIT.java` as a model, but it is not a requirement to follow it precisely and depending on your implementation you may not be able to.
 You just need a similar kind of test.

 You **are not** required to cover every front end feature of the CRUD operations for your database table from {{page.repo_to_work_in}}; we just want to be sure that you have experience with creating at least one end to end test.
 (In a real app, we'd want to cover all of CRUD operations, but the learning benefit of doing so starts to diminish after you've done the first one.)